jaepass/commercejs-react-checkout/README.md

 </div>
 ```

-Now, if you click the link, you should be route to a blank page with the url ending in a `/checkout`.
+Now, if you click the link, you should be routed to a blank page with the URL ending in `/checkout`.

 ### 2. Generate token in the checkout component